Abel-François Poisson: Work in the Palace

-At the death of Le Normant de Tournehem in 1751, Poisson de Vandières was called back from Italy and took over his functions as "directeur général des Bâtiments du Roi" (director general of the King's Buildings).
+At the death of Le Normant de Tournehem in 1751, Poisson de Vandières was called back from Italy and took over his functions as "directeur-général des Bâtiments du Roi" (director general of the King's Buildings).
 He kept this position until his retirement in 1773, thereby setting a record for the longest administrative service in the 18th century in France.

 Irritable, boastful, easily angered, insecure about his humble origins, Marigny was nevertheless an intelligent and energetic administrator concerned with the importance of his work.
 He encouraged history painting and, in architecture, the return to classical sources, which would become French neoclassicism.
 He sponsored the architect Soufflot, whom he chose for the construction of the new Église Sainte-Geneviève (today the "Panthéon"), a major work in the neoclassical style.
-He gave oversight of the construction of the new Théâtre-Français (today the Théâtre de l'Odéon) to Charles De Wailly and Marie-Joseph Peyre.
-He directed construction of the Place Louis XV (today the Place de la Concorde), the planting of the gardens of the Champs-Élysées, and supervised construction of the École Militaire.
+He gave oversight of the construction of the new Théâtre-Français (today the Théâtre de l'Odéon) to Charles de Wailly and Marie-Joseph Peyre.
+He directed the construction of the Place Louis XV (today the Place de la Concorde), the planting of the gardens of the Champs-Élysées, and supervised the construction of the École Militaire.
 He gave numerous commissions to François Boucher, Charles-Amédée-Philippe van Loo, Jean-Baptiste Pierre and named Charles-Joseph Natoire as director of the Académie de France à Rome.

 As Marquis de Marigny

 Having inherited from his father in 1754 the château of Marigny-en-Orxois, near Château-Thierry, he became the same year marquis de Marigny.

-In 1767, he married Julie Marie Françoise Filleul (1751-1822), the illegitimate daughter of Louis XV and Irène du Buisson de Longpré, with whom he had a daughter who died young.
+In 1767, he married Marie Françoise Julie Constance Filleul (1751-1822), the illegitimate daughter of Louis XV and Irène du Buisson de Longpré, with whom he had a daughter who died young.

 The marquis de Marigny amassed an important collection of works of art at his various residences.

 Although he suffered severely from gout, the marquis de Marigny died unexpectedly in 1781 at Paris, leaving no will.